junesirius/junesirius.github.io/_posts/Supernatural/SPN_Angst/SPN-Angst-whole-novel.md

 And sometimes, he thinks he can just understand its purrs and mumbles and low growls from deep under the throat.
 The unsaid tongues without words.

 "Sometimes I would really think about just lying down, you know, I'm so tired.
 Not exactly giving up, but just not fighting back the faith so hard again.
 I mean, look at us, what's the point of all this?
-I'm a vampire and you're... some monster, and we are in the Purgatory.
+I'm a vampire and you're... some monster, and we are in Purgatory.
 If whatever shitty Destiny wants me end up here, fine, I guess, why bother going anywhere else."
 Once, Dean tells it.

 They just finished a fight, it was a pack of werewolves, the leading one was a pure blood, violent and unbelievably strong, even Cas had to struggle with it several rounds before biting into its neck and stopping it for good.
 Dean was left aside handling a handful on his own.
 They are both panting and bleeding, exhausted.